wildenali/virtual-border-backend/README.md

 - Create a new file and name it server.js
 - Run the server file with the command `$ node server.js` in the terminal

+# Create a Connection to MySQL

+1. Create a Connection File

+   - Create a new file and name it koneksi.js

+2. Create a Response File

+   - Create a new file and name it respon.js

+3. Create a Controller File

+   - Create a new file and name it kontroler.js

+4. Create a Routes File

+   - Create a new file and name it routes.js

+5. Run Server
+   - Run the server file with the command `$ node server.js` in the terminal